 Learn about the War of 1812 from visitor center films and exhibits.
 Kids can earn a badge with the Junior Ranger program.
-The center's bookstore has books, period music, reproductions of items from the period, and children's books.
+The center's museum store has books, period music, reproductions of items from the period, and children's books.
 Admission is free.
 Follow these links for directions and for program listings for specific dates.
 Learn about the visitor center (dedicated on January 8, 2011) and see a map of the site that includes troop movements from the Battle of New Orleans.

 8606 West St. Bernard Highway, Chalmette